 - And more…

-Please note that (in 2018) we will be in the process of seeking additional philosophical practitioners to join our team.
-Until then, will not be able to take any new clients.
-Our apologies.
-We would be happy to connect you with some philosophical practitioner colleagues of ours who could be of service to you.
+Please note that we do not offer philosophical counseling services but would be happy to connect you with some philosophical practitioner colleagues of ours who could be of service to you.